mertyildiran/Plexus/README.md

     end
 ```

 Procedure **load** is the only method that you can feed your data to the network.
 You should call that function and load your data in real time.
 Also you should do it periodically and continuously, like every 3 seconds.
 If you leave second parameter empty then this procedure will automatically assume that you are testing the network, so it will replace `desired_potential` values of motor neurons with `None`.
-Otherwise, it means you are training the network so it will load the input data to sensory neurons and it will load the output data to `desired_potential`s of motor neurons.
+Otherwise, it means you are training the network so it will load the input data to sensory neurons and it will load the output data to `desired_potential` values of motor neurons.

 ## Application